theguly/iris-doc-src/docs/zqa.md

 No. Every object such as IOCs, assets, events, notes, etc are immediately deleted from the database and changes are committed.

 **Can I add a new asset type ?**
 Yes.
-From a user with administrative rights, go to Advanced > Assets Types.
+With a user that have administrative rights, go to `Advanced` > `Assets Types`.

 **Can I add a new IOC type ?**
 Yes.
 Starting from v1.3.0, IOC types can be manipulated.

+**Can I add new fields to case objects such as IOCs, Assets, etc ?**
+Yes.
+Starting from v1.4.0, all case objects can be extended thanks to custom attributes.
+With a user that have administrative rights, go to `Advanced` > `Objects Attributes`.

+**Can I search into custom attributes fields**
+Not for now.
+The searches in each case objects page are done client-side, and the attributes are not fetched.
+We will however implement a server side search in next releases.

 **Can I create two cases with the same name for the same customer ?**
 Yes.
 Cases are identified with a unique number, so they can have the same name.